 Yes.
 If your instrument gets lost in the post we will send you another as soon as it is possible.

 If I don’t like my mk whistle can I return it?

 Yes.
 You have 21 days to return it in its original condition.
-Please contact us if you'd like to do this.
-We will refund the cost of the instrument.
+Please contact us if you'd like to do this and we will refund the cost of the instrument.
 In other words you can try the instrument out for the cost of the postage to and from you.

 Why are mk whistles made out of aluminium?

 A whistle's tone is primarily affected by the shape of the instrument.
-Aluminium is one of the easiest materials to shape accurately – it's relatively rigid and soft i.e. it cuts well.
+Aluminium is one of the easiest materials to shape accurately – it's relatively rigid and soft and it cuts well.